SMS and MMS messaging are the two popular texting options used by businesses and organizations to communicate with their audience.

 a) Upload your contact list to CallHub

-Import the list of numbers you want to send a text into CallHub as a ‘phonebook’.
-This can be done manually, or you can automatically sync your CRM to CallHub and get the phonebook updated.
+Import the list of numbers you want to send a text into CallHub as a ‘contact list’.
+This can be done manually, or you can automatically sync your CRM to CallHub and get the contact list updated.

-This step is important because you can only reach out to those numbers that are there on your phonebook.
-You can of course have multiple phone books in your system and select one to send a text.
+This step is important because you can only reach out to those numbers that are there on your contact list.
+You can of course have multiple contact lists in your system and select one to send a text.

 b) Select the campaign from the dashboard